Skip to content

 14 Books for Kids About 9/11

-Posted on September 11, 2020February 23, 2024 by Pragmatic Mom
+Posted on September 11, 2020July 2, 2026 by Pragmatic Mom

-Living near Boston where the 9/11 planes took off, we seem to be one degree away from knowing someone who perished that day.
+Living near Boston, where the 9/11 planes took off, we seem to be one degree away from knowing someone who perished that day.

 For me, my neighbor was one of the pilots flying out of Boston.
 My neighborhood cafe and bakery had a daughter on that flight.
 My old neighbors from the South End have a dear friend who worked in the Twin Towers and never had a chance to get out.

-I also wanted to remember Boston College alumni Welles Crowther, known as The Man in the Red Bandana, who died that day leading at least a dozen people out of the burning tower to safety.
+I also wanted to remember Boston College alumnus Welles Crowther, known as The Man in the Red Bandana, who died that day leading at least a dozen people out of the burning tower to safety.
 He put out fires, helped those in need, and carried a woman on his back while leading a group down the only open staircase.
 He returned to the building to help more people when the South Tower collapsed at 9:59 am.
 Welles was just 24 years old.

 Music: There’s A Hero by Billy Gilman